SALAD: Achieve High-Sparsity Attention via Efficient Linear Attention Tuning for Video Diffusion Transformer: Conclusion

 \section{Conclusion}

-We propose \textbf{SALAD}, an efficient sparse-linear attention architecture.
-To compensate for cross-token information loss caused by ultra-sparse attention, we introduce a parallel linear attention branch with 3D RoPE.
-We observe that the linear branch primarily captures critical but sparse information, while sparse attention handles the majority of the sequence.
-To regulate this balance, we design an input-dependent scalar gate that dynamically controls the linear branch.
-SALAD effectively restores information lost in sparse attention, achieving \textbf{90\% sparsity}, \textbf{1.72$\times$ speedup}, and generation quality comparable to full attention.
-Importantly, it requires only \textbf{2k video samples} and \textbf{1.6k training steps}, demonstrating its tuning efficiency.
+We present \textbf{SALAD}, an efficient sparse-linear attention for Diffusion Transformers.
+To alleviate the cross-token information loss caused by ultra-sparse attention, we introduce a lightweight linear attention branch in parallel with sparse attention.
+We observe that the linear attn captures low-rank yet critical global information missed by sparse attention, while sparse attention models the bulk of the sequence.
+To regulate this balance, a multi-level static-dynamic scaling strategy is introduced.
+Across models and sequence lengths, SALAD achieves up to \textbf{90\% sparsity} and \textbf{1.52-2.03$\times$ inference speedup} while maintaining generation quality comparable to full attention.